What Is Criminology?

 Criminologists often focus on specific types of crimes.
 Some work with murders, some with armed robbery, vandalism, rape, or serial crimes of different sorts.
 They may alternatively specialize in crime prevention, crime scene investigation, criminal litigation, corrections, rehabilitation, or the privatization of prisons.

 Profilers are criminologists who build profiles of specific crimes by reviewing patterns of behavior.
 They look at particular groups of people that commit specific crimes and build a sort of meta-profile, a combination of the behaviors of those involved in these crimes.
-Profilers can pinpoint an average age range and other demographic and psychological characteristic for an "average criminal" involved in a particular crime.
+Profilers can pinpoint an average age range and other demographic and psychological characteristics for an "average criminal" involved in a particular crime.

-Criminologists may place their efforts into research, victimology, victim's rights, white collar crime, the juvenile justice system, forensics technologies, DNA/RNA evidence, or many other areas.
-Other professionals work in community-based initiatives and among CBOs (community based organizations), government policy initiatives, and other types of programs and projects.
+Criminologists may place their efforts into research, victimology, victim's rights, white-collar crime, the juvenile justice system, forensics technologies, DNA/RNA evidence, or many other areas.
+Other professionals work in community-based initiatives and among CBOs (community-based organizations), government policy initiatives, and other types of programs and projects.